Expert Merging in Sparse Mixture of Experts with Nash Bargaining: Experimental Results

 \subsection{Image Classification}

 In this section, we evaluate our method on image classification tasks using the Swin-Transformer \citep{liu2021Swin} and its MoE variant \citep{hwang2023tuteladaptivemixtureofexpertsscale}.
 Specifically, we fine-tune Swin-MoE Small on ImageNet-1k, training all models for 30 epochs with a batch size of 96.
 For each MoE layer, we perform Algorithm \ref{alg:simultaneous_complex}, where apart from the first MoE layer that an $\B{E}_m$ expert is initialized, all experts are merged into $\B{E}_m$.
+We further evaluate NAMEx on another SMoE architecture ACMoE \citep{nielsen2025tight}, we follow ACMoE training configurations, i.e., we train the NAMEx variants on top of the ACMoE backbone for 100 epochs with batchsize 512.

 \cref{tab:imagenet-results} shows NAMEx-Mom outperforming all baselines, with NAMEx close behind; even without momentum, NAMEx-Full matches NAMEx-Mom on clean benchmarks, confirming the value of layer-wise Nash solutions.
 Across distribution shifts (ImageNet-A/O/R~\citep{hendrycks2021many,hendrycks2021natural}), NAMEx-Mom achieves the best zero-shot accuracy, with momentum variants showing the strongest gains, especially on ImageNet-A.